Can CBD Oil Expire?

 How To Tell When CBD Is Bad

-Even if the expiration date is far away, you should still periodically check your CBD oil to assure it’s safe to use and that it hasn’t been contaminated.
+Even if the expiration date is far away, you should periodically check your CBD oil to ensure it’s safe to use and that it hasn’t been contaminated.
 If you use your CBD daily, it will be easy to notice changes in the oil.
 If you use it sporadically, you should always check it before you use it.

 Pull up a full dropper of the oil and look at it under the light.
 It should be clear and the same color as it was when you bought it.
 If it’s dark, cloudy, or has anything floating in it, your CBD may be spoiled or contaminated.

-Spit out any CBD that tastes rancid, then swish some water or mouthwash around your mouth and spit again.
+Spit out any CBD that tastes rancid, swish some water or mouthwash around your mouth and spit again.
 A rancid taste usually indicates that the ingredients have spoiled or that contaminants have been introduced to the container.

 Can You Get Sick From Expired CBD Oil?